Aliases for PTP4A1 Gene

 GeneCards Summary for PTP4A1 Gene

 PTP4A1 (Protein Tyrosine Phosphatase 4A1) is a Protein Coding gene.
-Diseases associated with PTP4A1 include Ovarian Lymphoma and Colorectal Cancer.
-Among its related pathways are PAK Pathway and Signaling events mediated by PRL.
+Diseases associated with PTP4A1 include Ovarian Lymphoma and Bronchus Cancer.
+Among its related pathways are Signaling events mediated by PRL and PAK Pathway.
 Gene Ontology (GO) annotations related to this gene include phosphatase activity and protein tyrosine/serine/threonine phosphatase activity.
 An important paralog of this gene is PTP4A2.

 UniProtKB/Swiss-Prot Summary for PTP4A1 Gene